-Topsoil stripping is undertaken using a D6 dozer, where available, and will separately take the seed bank layer and then the top soil down to the top of the weathered rock.
+Topsoil stripping is undertaken using a D6 dozer, where available, and will separately take the seed bank layer and then the topsoil down to the top of the weathered rock.
 An excavator or frontend loader will load internal haul truck and construct low (2-3 metres) stockpiles for later use.
-Clay with vegetation matter will be mined using an excavator and loaded onto internal haul trucks to be placed on areas ready for burden.
-Clay is mined using an excavator and placed directly onto stockpiles on the mine floor and/or adjacent to the brick factory in layered product stockpiles.
-Front end loaders feed the product clay directly into the brick plant crusher.
+Clay with vegetation matter will be mined using an excavator or front end loader (or similar) and loaded onto internal haul trucks to be placed on areas ready for burden.